 - Select the Record Type: Choose a Record Type that the Lead will be created as

-- Select Fields: Choose the fields that you want to include on the enquiry form, using the left and right arrows, then reorder as required using the up and down arrows
+- Select Fields: Choose the fields that you want to include in the form, using the left and right arrows in-between the lists.
+You can reorder as required using the up and down arrows on the right.

 Click on the Generate HTML button to create the code, it will appear in the HTML Body area below.

-NOTE: If you change the fields you will need to update the HTML
+NOTE: If you change any field within the form, you will need to re-generate the HTML code and reinsert it on your website.

 Before you send the HTML to your webmaster, try it out to make sure you are happy with it.